Git Beyond the Basics: Git Bundle and Archive

 Using Git Bundle for Files and Their History

-Of course that includes only the files; it doesn’t include their history.
-For that, you want the bundle command instead.
+But the Git archive command includes only the files, not their history.
+For that, you want the Git bundle command instead.
 Consider the following example:

 git bundle create HeadBundle.git HEAD